SoftwareAG/c8y-docs/content/users-guide/webMethods.md

 ### Examples

 Integrations in webmethods.io are called "workflows".
 A workflow is a connection between two or more web apps or services.
-It’s like a set of steps required to perform a task.
+It's like a set of steps required to perform a task.

 The example workflow below is triggered by an alarm in {{< product-c8y-iot >}} and creates a ticket in Zendesk and sends an SMS message.